 - As a consequence, you will get the following pie chart showing the percentage in legend.

-Read More: How to Create a Legend in Excel without a Chart (3 Steps)
+Read More: How to Show Total in Excel Pie Chart

 Step 4: Finalize Pie Chart